jason-c-dev/claude-cli-rpi5-with-speech/README.md

 - Ensure proper cooling for your Raspberry Pi 5 during extended use.
 - Maintain a stable internet connection for API communication.
 - The conversation history is automatically saved and can be cleared or displayed using the appropriate commands.
+- When using voice input, speak clearly and wait for the application to process your speech before continuing.

 ## Troubleshooting

 If you encounter any issues, please check the following:
-- Ensure your Anthropic and AWS API keys are correct in the `.env` file.
+- Ensure your Anthropic, AWS, and Deepgram API keys are correct in the `.env` file.
 - Verify that you have a stable internet connection.
 - Check the `config.json` file for any syntax errors.
 - Review the application logs in the `logs` directory for any error messages.
+- If you're having issues with voice input:
+  - Check your microphone connection and system audio settings.
+  - Ensure you've completed all the steps in the Audio Setup section.
+  - Run `arecord -l` to list audio input devices and make sure your microphone is recognized.
+  - If using a USB microphone, try different USB ports.
+  - Check the audio levels using `alsamixer` and ensure the microphone isn't muted.

 For further assistance, please open an issue in this repository.